-For the past ten years, Mr. Goldman has served as Chief Executive Officer of TextPower, Inc., a company he also co-founded.
-TextPower provides software-integrated text messaging alerts to various institutions.
-Mr. Goldman also speaks, writes and educates regarding cybersecurity issues, and has assisted Fortune 1000 companies in licensing, developing, building and operating wireless technologies and systems around the world.
+Age I o To 12 years, will boundant has served as chief Executive Onicer of TextPower, inc., which provides software-integrated text messaging alers to Director Since utilities, municipalities and courts.
+He holds multiple patents for cybersecurity-related authentication technologies and speaks, writes and educates 2008 executives about cybersecurity matters.
+He has assisted Fortune 1000 companies in licensing, developing, building and operating wireless technologies and systems around the world.

 Mr. Goldman was nominated to serve as a director of the Company because of his extensive experience with cybersecurity, advanced technologies and global market strategies.
-He currently serves on the Audit and Compensation and Stock Option Committees.
+He currently serves as Chairman of the Compensation and Personnel Development Committee, and is also a member of the Nominating and Governance Committee.

-JOHN B. HANSEN

-Prior to his retirement as an Executive Vice President of the Company in 2014, Mr. Hansen served the Company in a variety of roles, including President-Plumbing Business, President-Manufacturing Operations and Senior Vice President - Strategy and Industry Relations.

-Mr. Hansen was nominated to serve as a director because of his extensive industry experience and deep knowledge of the Company, its full array of operations and the global markets it serves.
-He currently serves on the Audit and Nominating and Corporate Governance Committees.
+JOHN B. HANSEN Age 76 Prior to his retirement as an Executive Vice President of the Company in 2014, Mr. Hansen served the Company in a variety of roles, including Director Since President-Plumbing Business, President-Manufacturing Operations and Senior Vice President - Strategy and Industry Relations.
+2014 Mr. Hansen was nominated to serve as a director because of his extensive industry experience and deep knowledge of the Company, its full array of operations and the global markets it serves.
+He currently serves as Chairman of the Audit Committee, and is also a member of the Nominating and Governance Committee.

-TERRY HERMANSON

-Lead Independent Director

-Mr. Hermanson has been the principal of Mr. Christmas Incorporated, a wholesale merchandising company, since 1978, and serves as its Chairman.

-Mr. Hermanson was nominated to serve as a director of the Company because of his extensive experience in management and strategic planning, as well as his thorough knowledge of wholesale merchandising and international business issues.
+TERRY HERMANSON Lead Independent Director Age 80 Director Since Mr. Hermanson has been the principal of Mr. Christmas Incorporated, a wholesale merchandising company, since 1978, and presently serves as its Chairman.
+2003 Mr. Hermanson was nominated to serve as a director of the Company because of his extensive experience in manufacturing, importing, sales, international business and strategic planning.
+In addition to serving as Lead Independent Director, Mr. Hermanson is also a member of the Compensation and Personnel Development Committee.

-CHARLES P. HERZOG, JR.

-Since 2010, Mr. Herzog has been a principal at Atadex LLC, a firm he co-founded.
+CHARLES P. HERZOG, JR. Age 65 Director Since Since 2010, Mr. Herzog has been a principal at Atadex LLC, a firm he co-founded.
 He co-founded a second firm, Vypin LLC, in 2016.
 Atadex and Vypin provide advanced technological and data delivery solutions to support the transportation logistics industry.

-Mr. Herzog was nominated to serve as a director of the Company based on his extensive knowledge of the transportation logistics industry, and the developing technologies that support it.
-He currently serves on the Compensation and Stock Option Committee, and as Chairman of the Nominating and Corporate Governance Committee.
+2017 Mr. Herzog was nominated to serve as a director of the Company based on his extensive knowledge of the transportation logistics industry, and the developing technologies that support it.
+He currently serves as a member of the Audit Committee.